-Diesel fuel is combustible and can cause severe personal injury or death.
-Do not smoke near fuel tanks or fuel-burning equipment, or in areas sharing ventilation with such equipment.
-Keep flames, sparks, pilot flames, electrical arcs and switches, and all other sources of ignition well away.
-Keep a multi-class ABC fire extinguisher handy.
+Gasoline and LPG are highly flammable and explosive and can cause severe personal injury or death.
+Do not smoke or turn electrical switches ON or OFF where fuel fumes, tanks, or equipment are present; or in areas sharing ventilation.
+Keep flames, sparks, pilot lights, arcproducing equipment and switches, and all other sources of ignition well away.
+Keep a type ABC fire extinguisher in the vehicle.